Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing

-Here, we report that common organic solvents can activate visible-range quantum emission from native surface defects in high-quality pristine hBN crystals.
-This phenomenon relies on the interaction of organic molecules with pre-existing surface defects in high-quality hBN crystals\cite{taniguchi2007synthesis,wong2015characterization,schue2016characterization,henck2017direct}.
-Using spectral super-resolution microscopy\cite{comtet2019wide}, we reveal defect-mediated molecular random walks as well as couplings between defect dipoles and the liquid medium leading to the dielectric liquid tuning of the emission wavelength.
-By relying only on intrinsic properties of a widely used two-dimensional material and common solvents, the fluorescence activation mechanism reported here is then used to image nanofluidic structures, with defects acting as nanoscale probes of the order and dynamics of liquid media confined down to the nanoscale.
+In this study, we demonstrate that organic solvents can activate visible-range quantum emission from pristine high-quality hBN crystals.
+We attribute this phenomenon to the interaction between organic molecules and native surface defects\cite{taniguchi2007synthesis,wong2015characterization,schue2016characterization,henck2017direct}.
+By employing spectral super-resolution microscopy\cite{comtet2019wide}, we observe defect-mediated molecular random walks and couplings between defect dipoles and the liquid medium, leading to tunable emission wavelengths through the dielectric properties of the liquid.
+Leveraging intrinsic properties of widely used 2D materials and common solvents, the fluorescence activation mechanism reported here is utilized to image nanofluidic structures, with emitters serving as nanoscale probes of the order and dynamics of liquid media confined to the nanoscale.